After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 You can discuss the possible list of care and services further with your service provider.
 If there is a type of service that you feel would best meet your identified care needs, the service provider has to do what they can to help you access that care or service.
-This may include sub-contracting or brokering services from other service providers.
+This may include sub-contracting services from other service providers.

 As this may increase the costs charged to your home care package, any additional costs should be made clear to you before you agree to the service.